 Went to shops.
 Won lottery.
 Sorted.
 Jordan Wildman.

 Happy endings are just unfinished stories.
 Nicola Kerry.

 Broke Pencil.
 Bought Pencil.
 Broke Pencil.
 Ezra Glasstone.

 100-word Story Competition

-The deadline for First Story’s 100 word story competition has now passed.
+The deadline for First Story’s 100 word story competition is midnight 26th January 2017.

 The First Story 100-Word Story Competition is open to First Story students only.
 Schools send First Story a shortlist of three entries, and a winner will be selected from each school.
 Each winner’s story or poem will be printed on a professionally designed postcard.
-10 copies of the postcard will be sent to the school (in time for Christmas if the entries are submitted by the deadline!)
+10 copies of the postcard will be sent to the winning schools.

 The entries can be themed on any subject, and can be a poem or prose.